Traditional Chinese Medicine Philosophy

 - chronic illness

 - lack of energy

 - chronic pain

-Merriam Park Acupuncture practices four Traditional Chinese Medicine techniques:
+Merriam Park Acupuncture practices five Traditional Chinese Medicine techniques:

 Your practitioner will work with you to determine the best course of treatment for your specific needs.